patie229/DBMS_02/README.md

 instead.

 > *Your answer:*
+>
+> The CI pipeline eliminates the need to manually export and commit the diagram image, reducing the risk of inconsistencies between the source and the generated file.
+It guarantees that the diagram is always automatically generated from the latest source, ensuring accuracy and consistency.

 > **Screenshot 6:** Take a screenshot of your terminal showing
 > `git log --oneline` with all commits from this exercise visible, then open